FAD Magazine

 Jessy Razafimandimby at Sans Titre

 Moving through to the backroom, there are three lamp sculptures, the shades of which are made by stretching acrylic-marked bedsheets over steel structures.
-The light permeating the bedsheet in otherwise dark room is captivating.
+The light permeating the bedsheet in an otherwise dark room is captivating.
 The silhouettes of Razafimandimby’s subjects creep out of the darkness: mostly people, but also dogs, as he’s interested in the tension between master and slave, dominance and subservience, that he sees in different guises throughout Madagascan society.

 Jessy Razafimandimby, Those yes in your eye, 12th October – 21st December 2024 Sans Titre